firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt2.md

 ## Refactor Forms with Subhashes 00:39:00

 Given this new principle of nested hashes in our `params`, let's reorganize our forms.
+Open

 So I'm going to go back here.
 I'm going to bring this back here.
 And given this, I want to think about our new form and what I want to do.
 Is put all of these [00:39:00] into a, in the prams hash.
 I want them all to be in a subha under a key called movie.

 So what I'm saying here is I want the prams hash to end up looking like movie.
 And then I want title, some whatever I type.
 And then description.